esaruoho/paketti-manual/README.md

 Improvement: Increase EditStep by +1 +2 +4 +8, Decrease EditStep by -1 -2 -4 -8, Double EditStep, Halve EditStep added as shortcuts

 ---
-### 2025-04-23 - esaruoho
-Improvement: Loading 01 Volume AHDSR device will initialize the settings to
+### 2025-04-23 - Improvement: Loading 01 Volume AHDSR device will initialize the settings to a specific AHDSR
 ![](Screenshots/ahdsr_parameters.png)

 ---
-### 2025-04-24 - esaruoho
+### 2025-04-24 - Improvement: Length Dialog & Phrase Editor Length fixes
 Improvement: Show Length Dialog will now let you edit Pattern or Phrase length.
 Improvement: Added Length + LPB changing for Phrase Editor.
-Improvement: Added "Play Current Line" without Advancing by EditStep shortcut.

 ---
-### 2025-04-24 - esaruoho
+### 2025-04-24 - Improvement: Added "Play Current Line" without Advancing by EditStep shortcut.

+---
-Feature: Toggle Volume, Panning, Delay, Sample Effects Columns On/Off (Hiding all others)
+### 2025-04-24 - Feature: Toggle Volume, Panning, Delay, Sample Effects Columns On/Off (Hiding all others)
 ![](Screenshots/visible.gif)

 ---
-### 2025-04-24 - esaruoho
-Improvement: Toggle All Visible, or Toggle All but Sample Effects Column Visible
+### 2025-04-24 - Improvement: Toggle All Visible, or Toggle All but Sample Effects Column Visible
 ![](Screenshots/toggle_all_columns_or_all_but_samplecolumns.gif)

 ---